SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 2. 2.Point your support email address at FlowTux intake.

-3. 3.Connect Slack, Sentry, and GitHub for the signals email never caught.
+3. 3.Connect Slack, your error tracker, and your repo host for the signals email never caught.

 4. 4.Export osTicket data for archive, then decommission the server.